 In compliance with the principles of the Corporate Governance Code and the Internal Control Guidelines, on 30 April 2019 the Board of Directors confirmed Fabio de' Longhi as the Director responsible for the internal control and risk management system (the "Director responsible for Internal Control and Risks").
+Massimo Garavaglia was appointed as the new Director in charge of Internal Control and Risks from 1 May 2020, replacing Fabio de' Longhi, by Board resolution of 27 April 2020.

-According to the Internal Control Guidelines, the Director responsible for Internal Control and Risks:
+According to the Internal Control Guidelines in force during the Financial Year, the Director responsible for Internal Control and Risks:

 - a) deals with the identification of the principal company risks, considering the characteristics of the activities performed by the Issuer and its subsidiaries, paying particular attention to companies having strategic importance, and submits them to the examination of the Board of Directors at least once a year, and as a rule at the meeting of the Board of Directors to approve the annual financial report; - b) implements the Internal Control Guidelines, dealing with the planning, realisation and management of the Internal Control and Risk Management System and constantly monitoring its adequacy and effectiveness.
-In particular: - identifies the risk factors for the Issuer or other companies of the De' Longhi Group, paying particular attention to companies having strategic importance without prejudice to the primary responsibility of the respective chief executive officers of the individual companies also in light of the changes in the internal and external conditions in which they operate, and the management performances, deviations from the forecasts and the legislative and regulatory situation in force at the time, including all the risks that could be significant for the company's business in terms of sustainability over the medium-long term: - defines the duties of the operating units dedicated to the control functions, ensuring that the various activities are directed by qualified personnel, possessing experience and specific knowledge.
-In this respect, the areas of potential conflict of interest are identified and reduced to a minimum; - establishes effective communication channels in order to ensure that all the personnel are aware of the policies and procedures regarding their own duties and responsibilities; - defines the information flows aimed at ensuring full knowledge and governability of the company actions; and ensures that the Board of Directors identifies the Group's significant transactions concluded by the Issuer or its subsidiaries which must be submitted to the prior examination of the Parent Company's Board of Directors;
+In particular: - identifies the risk factors for the Issuer or other companies of the De' Longhi Group, paying particular attention to companies having strategic importance - without prejudice to the primary responsibility of the respective chief executive officers of the individual companies - also in light of the changes in the internal and external conditions in which they operate, and the management performances, deviations from the forecasts and the legislative and regulatory situation in force at the time, including all the risks that could be significant for the company's business in terms of sustainability over the medium-long term; - defines the duties of the operating units dedicated to the control functions, ensuring that the various activities are directed by qualified personnel, possessing experience and specific knowledge.
+In this respect, the areas of potential conflict of interest are identified and reduced to a minimum; - establishes effective communication channels in order to ensure that all the personnel are aware of the policies and procedures regarding their own duties and responsibilities;

+defines the information flows aimed at ensuring full knowledge and governability of the company actions; and ensures that the Board of Directors identifies the Group's significant transactions concluded by the Issuer or its subsidiaries - which must be submitted to the prior examination of the Parent Company's Board of Directors;